-David Buente, head of Sidley's environmental group, has a broad practice, representing clients in complex environmental litigation and rulemaking matters, with an emphasis on Clean Air Act (CAA), Clean Water Act, CERCLA (Superfund) and RCRA, environmental criminal and toxic tort matters.
-Building upon his 15 years as an environmental prosecutor, including at the Department of Justice (DOJ), corporations including American Electric Power, Cinergy, Duke Energy, Exxon Mobil, General Electric, Georgia Pacific, Ford Motors, Honeywell, Norfolk Southern and Tyson Foods turn to Mr Buente for representation in complex federal environmental enforcement matters with DOJ and EPA.
+David Buente, co-leader of Sidley’s environmental group, represents clients in complex environmental litigation and rulemaking matters, with an emphasis on Clean Air Act (CAA), Clean Water Act, CERCLA (Superfund) and RCRA, environmental criminal and toxic tort litigation.
+Building upon his 15 years as an environmental prosecutor, including at the Department of Justice (DOJ), corporations—including American Electric Power, Duke Energy, Exxon Mobil, General Electric, Georgia Pacific, Ford Motors, Honeywell, Tyson Foods and Verizon —turn to David for representation in complex federal environmental enforcement matters with DOJ and EPA.
 He also advises trade associations on diverse legislative, regulatory and litigation environmental issues.

-Mr Buente has tried over 80 evidentiary cases and handled numerous appeals in federal and state courts.
-His recent experience includes: defending a number of companies in Clean Air Act New Source Review and MACT enforcement litigation with DOJ/EPA, State AGs and NGOs; representing companies and trade associations in successfully defending against precedent-setting common law torts-based claims over carbon dioxide emissions; and convincing federal prosecutors to decline pursuit of several environmental criminal investigations.
+David's recent experience includes: handling CERCLA cases for remedial costs and natural resource damage claims; defending a number of companies in Clean Air Act New Source Review enforcement litigation with DOJ/EPA, State AGs and NGOs; representing companies and trade associations in successfully defending against precedent-setting common law torts-based claims over carbon dioxide emissions; convincing federal prosecutors to decline pursuit of environmental criminal investigations for several clients and defending against prosecutions.

-Mr Buente received his JD from the University of Pennsylvania Law School in 1975 and his BS from Lehigh University in 1968.
-Admissions include: various US courts of appeals; US district courts; and the District of Columbia.
+David received his JD from the University of Pennsylvania Law School in 1975 and his BS from Lehigh University in 1968.

-This biography is an extract from The International Who's Who of Environment Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Environment which can be purchased from our Shop.

 It is not possible to buy entry into any Who's Who Legal publication